Evaluation of Brauer elements over local fields: The main result

-For ease of reference we gather together some easy consequences of Theorem \ref{bth} \bpr Suppose that $\X/\O_K$ is smooth and that the maximal pro-$\ell$ quotient of the geometric fundamental group of $Y$ is trivial.
-Let $\mathcal A \in \Br(X)$ and suppose one of the following
+We can combine Theorem \ref{bth} with two results from \cite{BN} to obtain the following. \bpr Suppose that $\X/\O_K$ is smooth and that the maximal pro-$\ell$ quotient of the geometric fundamental group of $Y$ is trivial.
+Let $\mathcal A \in \Br(X)$ and suppose one of the following:

-\begin{enumerate}[label=(\roman*)] \item $\mathcal A \in {}_{\ell}M$. \item $\mathcal A \in \Br(X)[\ell^{\infty}]$ and $\fil_0(\Br(X))[\ell^{\infty}]=\Br(X)[\ell^{\infty}]$. \item $\mathcal A \in \Br(X)[\ell^{\infty}]$ and $\ell \neq p$ \item $\mathcal A \in \Br(X)[\ell^{\infty}]$, $\ell = p$, $H^0(Y,\Omega_Y^1)=0$ and $e<p-1$. \end{enumerate}
+\begin{enumerate}[label=(\roman*)] \item $\mathcal A \in {}_{\ell}M$; \item $\mathcal A \in \Br(X)[\ell^{\infty}]$ and $\fil_0(\Br(X))[\ell^{\infty}]=\Br(X)[\ell^{\infty}]$; \item $\mathcal A \in \Br(X)[\ell^{\infty}]$ and $\ell \neq p$; \item $\mathcal A \in \Br(X)[\ell^{\infty}]$, $\ell = p$, $H^0(Y,\Omega_Y^1)=0$ and $e<p-1$. \end{enumerate}

 Then